Afton, Oklahoma: Railroads

 BNSF Railway runs through Afton on the town's north side as it roughly parallels 1st Street.
 Afton has two major subdivisions that operate through the town.
 The BNSF Cherokee Subdivision begins in Springfield, Missouri and ends at the BNSF Cherokee Yard in the city of Tulsa, Oklahoma.
 The BNSF Afton Subdivision begins at the wye to the northeast of town and runs north to just south of Fort Scott, Kansas, where it merges with, and becomes, the BNSF Fort Scott Subdivision into Kansas City, Missouri.
+It also used to house a CO-OP grain station, has been closed.